kerol2r20/Windows-terminal-context-menu/README.md

   - extended[bool]: if set this to true, context menu will only show up when right click with `shift`
 - profiles
   - guid[string]: this GUID of your profile defined in `settings.json`
+    - hidden[bool]: overwrites the visibility of the profile, if defined
     - icon[string]: filename of your ico file, **you must put this file in icon folder**
     - label[string]: context menu label
     - showRunAs[bool]: add `run as administrator` item for this profile